spacedriveapp/archive-wasm/docs/archive-wasm/interfaces/Entry.md

 > **data**: `ArrayBuffer`

-An `ArrayBuffer` containing the entry's data
+An ArrayBuffer containing the entry’s data.

 ---